-The Police have arrested a 42-year-old man for his suspected involvement in a case of loanshark harassment.
+The Police have arrested a 40-year-old man for his suspected involvement in a case of loanshark harassment.

-Through ground enquiries and with the aid of images from police cameras, officers from Ang Mo Kio Police Division established the identity of the man and arrested him on 22 February 2021.
+On 26 March 2021, the Police were alerted to a case of loanshark harassment where a debtor’s note was affixed to the door of a residential unit along Fernvale Road.
+Through investigations and with the aid of images from police cameras, officers from Ang Mo Kio Police Division established the identity of the man and arrested him on 5 April 2021.

-The man will be charged in court on 23 February 2021.
-Under the Moneylenders Act (Revised Edition 2010), first time offenders found guilty of loanshark harassment shall be fined not less than $5,000 and not more than $50,000 with mandatory imprisonment of up to five years and mandatory caning of up to six strokes.
+The man will be charged in court on 6 April 2021 under the Moneylenders Act 2010 (Revised Edition).
+For first time offenders, the offence of loanshark harassment shall be fined not less than $5,000 and not more than $50,000 with mandatory imprisonment of up to 5 years, and mandatory caning of up to 6 strokes.

 SINGAPORE POLICE FORCE